std::ptr

 pub fn with_addr(self, addr: NonZero<usize>) -> NonNull<T>

-Creates a new pointer with the given address.
+Creates a new pointer with the given address and the provenance of self.

 For more details see the equivalent method on a raw pointer, pointer::with_addr.

-Creates a new pointer by mapping self’s address to a new one.
+Creates a new pointer by mapping self’s address to a new one, preserving the provenance of self.

 For more details see the equivalent method on a raw pointer, pointer::map_addr.